SenseTecnic/node-red-contrib-fred/README.md

 This module provides a set of nodes for making it easier to connect to a FRED instance from a device like a Raspberry Pi.

 These nodes currently connect to FRED using web sockets.
 These nodes are based on the built in web sockets modules that come with Node-RED.
-As FRED evolves, the method of connecting to a FRED-hosted Node-RED may change (e.g. to use an MQTT intermediary).
-Using these nodes will make sure your device flows will continue to connect to FRED using the most optimal protocol.
+As FRED evolves, the method of connecting to a FRED-hosted Node-RED may change.
+Using these nodes will make sure your device flows will continue to connect to FRED using the most well supported protocol.

 ## Install